Lancaster Institute for the Contemporary Arts: Art and Antique Collections

-The collection also includes a number of antiquities, many of which are on permanent display in the John Chambers Ceramics Room of The Peter Scott Gallery.
-The collection includes Roman, Greek and Egyptian vessels in ceramic and glass.
-Examples of items from the collection include a Roman stylus, an Egyptian papyrus fragment from a Book of the Dead.
+The collection also includes a range of antiquities, many of which are on permanent display in the John Chambers Ceramics Room at The Peter Scott Gallery.
+It includes Roman, Greek, and Egyptian ceramic and glass vessels.
+Examples of items from the collection include a Roman stylus and an Egyptian papyrus fragment from the Book of the Dead.
 The Peter Scott Gallery also houses one of the most significant collections of Pilkington's Tile and Pottery Company in the UK.

 History

-The Lancaster Institute for the Contemporary Arts was formed in 2005, with the aim of creating a ‘critical mass’ of arts subjects.
-Since this merger, Lancaster’s Art degree has maintained top ten positions in numerous league tables, and is currently ranked third nationally in the Complete University Guide.
+The Lancaster Institute for the Contemporary Arts was formed in 2005, with the aim of creating a 'critical mass' of arts subjects.
+Since this merger, Lancaster's Art degree has maintained top ten positions in numerous league tables, and is currently ranked third nationally in the Complete University Guide.

 Buildings

 The department is based between four buildings sited on the north side of the Bailrigg Campus of Lancaster University.
 The main building, known as The LICA Building was opened in 2010, designed by the architect James Jones of Sheppard Robson, and houses purpose build performance spaces, installation spaces, lecture spaces, seminar rooms, design laboratories and art studios as well as several small outbuildings used as student meeting rooms.
 In 2011 the Lancaster Institute for the Contemporary Arts (LICA) became the first higher education building and only the second building ever to receive a BREEAM Outstanding rating post-completion.
 The main Art building is the Bowland Annex, adjacent to the LICA Building, housing the rest of the Fine Art studios, an installation space, wood workshop, and practical teaching spaces.

 The Great Hall Complex houses the Peter Scott Gallery, named after Sir Peter Markham Scott, the Nuffield Theatre, the Great Hall, The Jack Hilton Music Rooms, a purpose built theatre production workshop, rehearsal spaces, and a Life Drawing Studio.
 The Jack Hylton Music Rooms were named after the entertainer Jack Hylton.
 When it was opened in 1965, it was hoped that the rooms would make Lancaster into the music centre of the North West.

 The Nuffield Theatre, a black-box theatre, is one of the largest and most adaptable professional studio theatres in Europe.
 It presents public performances in the fields of theatre, contemporary dance and live art from some of the best-known and respected companies from the UK and abroad.

 The academic offices of the institute are based in the LICA Building, University of Lancaster.